peteroupc/html3dutil/doc/tutorial-surfaces.md

           .toMeshBuffer();
     }

-In the Geometry Utilities Library, surface evaluator objects define a method, `evaluate`, which returns a 3D point given a U parameter and a V parameter.
+In the Geometry Helper Library, surface evaluator objects define a method, `evaluate`, which returns a 3D point given a U parameter and a V parameter.
 (By default, U and V each range from 0 through 1.)